confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 Securing interactive deployments
 --------------------------------

-Securing the interactive ksqlDB installation involves securing the HTTP endpoints the ksqlDB server is listening on.
+Securing the interactive ksqlDB installation involves securing the HTTP endpoints that the ksqlDB server is listening on.

 As well as accepting connections and requests from clients, a multi-node ksqlDB cluster also requires inter-node communications.
 You can choose to configure